|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Assigned to the 5th Air Force (5th AF), 8th Fighter Group (8th FG) "Cyclone's Flying Circus", 36th Fighter Squadron (36th FS) "The Flying Fiends".
 No known nose art or nickname.

-On September 23, 1942, one of 22 P-39s that took off from Ross River Airfield near Townsville piloted by Captain Paul G. Brown as one of twenty-two Airacobras on a ferry flight with refueling stops at Coen Airfield and Port Moresby, then onto Milne Bay.
+On September 23, 1942 took off from Ross River Airfield near Townsville piloted by Captain Paul G. Brown as one of twenty-two Airacobras on a ferry flight with refueling stops at Coen Airfield and Port Moresby, then onto Milne Bay.
 During this flight, two Airacobras experienced engine trouble and landed at Mareeba Airfield.

 Brown followed them down to land, to expedite their repair and escort them for the remainder of the flight.
 After landing and determining the problems with the Airacobras, Brown volunteered to fly back to Townsville for parts and return.
 Also, to escort them on the remainder of the flight because they were unfamiliar with the flight path.

-On September 25, 1942 took off from Mareeba Airfield at at 7:00am solo on a flight bound for Garbutt Airfield near Townsville for the needed parts, arriving at approximately 8:00.
-After picking up the parts, he departed at approximately 9:00am for the flight back to Mareeba Airfield, but failed to arrive.
+On September 25, 1942 at 7:00am took off from Mareeba Airfield piloted by Captain Paul G. Brown on a solo flight bound for Garbutt Airfield at Townsville for the needed parts, arriving at approximately 8:00am.
+After picking up the parts, he departed at approximately 9:00am bound for Mareeba Airfield, but failed to arrive.
 A weather front was moving through the area at roughly 9:45.
 His fate is unknown, but presumed lost due to bad weather or mechanical failure.
 When this aircraft failed to return it was officially listed as Missing In Action (MIA).

 Confusion over his status happened because Mareeba Airfield changed the day of his departure, and was unaware that he had failed to arrive.
 On September 28, all aircraft in the area were told to look for him for two days.
 The 19th Bombardment Group committed a B-17 on the search efforts.

 Brown was Initially declared dead on September 27, 1942 incorrectly.
-Afterwards, his status was changed to Missing In Action (MIA).
-Officially declared dead on September 25, 1943.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
+Afterwards, his status was changed to Missing In Action (MIA) on September 25, 1943.
+He is memorialized at Manila American Cemetery on the tablets of the missing.